First-passage properties of the jump process with a drift. The general case: Survival probability SN(n|X0)

 with the function $U(X_0)$ defined through its Laplace transform $\hat{U}(\lambda)$ as

 Now we use \eqref{eq:U(X0)=LT} to extract the asymptotic behaviors of $U(X_0)$ for $X_0\to0$ and $X_0\to\infty$ by studying the behavior of $\hat{U}(\lambda)$.

-The analysis is similar to the one performed in Sec.~\ref{sec:Survival probability Sinfty} for the survival probability $S_\infty(X_0)$.
+The analysis is similar to the one performed in Section~\ref{sec:Survival probability Sinfty} for the survival probability $S_\infty(X_0)$.
 There is, however, a major difference.
 According to \eqref{eq:Sinfty(l)=1/l + O(1)} the Laplace transform $\hat{S}_\infty(\lambda)$ has a singularity of the order $1/\lambda$, which yields a limiting behavior $S_\infty(X_0)\to1$ as $X_0\to\infty$.
 Extracting the subleading corrections requires a proper analytic continuation to $\Re(\lambda)<0$, which eventually results in \eqref{eq:Sinfty(x0)asymp}.
-At the same time, as is clear from \eqref{eq:U(X0)=LT}, when $\lambda\to0$ the Laplace transform $\hat{U}(\lambda)$ of $U(X_0)$ behaves as $1/\lambda^2$.
+At the same time, the Laplace transform $\hat{U}(\lambda)$ of $U(X_0)$, as is clear from \eqref{eq:U(X0)=LT}, behaves as $1/\lambda^2$ when $\lambda\to0$.
 Consequently, the leading order behavior for $X_0\to\infty$ can be extracted solely from the $\lambda\to0$ expansion.
 While the continuation to $\Re(\lambda)<0$ can be straightforwardly performed utilizing the contour deformation in the $k$-plane, to simplify the discussion we do not present it here, especially since the resulting corrections are exponentially small as~$X_0\to\infty$.